Does the hosting server has any influence on SEO? The short answer is YES.

 A slightly better option than shared hosting gives the illusion of having a dedicated server.
 However, it can’t handle larger spikes inactivity.

 The best option if you want to minimize poor page loading times.
 Dedicated hosting gives you a server of your own, but is much more expensive.

 - Cloud Hosting

 Hosting via a network, where your website is located across several servers, to minimize the chance of downtime.
-It is the best type of hosting as it never let your site down.
+It is the best type of hosting as it never lets your site down.
 You may get Cloudways which is the best-managed cloud hosting for WordPress sites.